 - Next goes beef stock (or you could use water).

-- Once stock is absorbed, remove beef from pan.
+- Once stock is absorbed (and beef is cooked), remove from pan.

 - Place some cheese on one half of tortilla.

 - Top with cooked ground beef.

 - Add a little more cheese.